Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness of breath and dizziness.

 Treatment of vitamin B12 deficiency or pernicious anemia consists of high doses of vitamin B12 supplements.
 If people have the deficiency but no symptoms, the vitamin may be taken by mouth.
 Blood tests are done periodically to make sure the vitamin B12 level returns to and remains normal.

-People who have symptoms due to nerve damage are usually given vitamin B12 by injection into a muscle.
+People who have very low levels of vitamin B12 or symptoms due to nerve damage are usually given vitamin B12 by injection into a muscle.
 Injections, which may be self-administered, are given daily or weekly for several weeks until the vitamin B12 level returns to normal.
 Then injections are given once a month indefinitely, unless the disorder causing the deficiency can be corrected.